tillitis/tillitis-key1/doc/threat_model/threat_model.md

 ### TKey Unlocked

 The TKey is available in two versions: the ordinary TKey for general use and the TKey Unlocked.
-The Unlocked is for people who want to provision the bitstream themselves, either because they want to choose the Unique Device Secret themselves or want to change the hardware design or the firmware.
+The Unlocked is for users who want to provision the bitstream themselves, either because they want to choose the Unique Device Secret themselves or want to change the hardware design or the firmware.

-This threat model and the mitigations listed applies to unlocked devices too as long as they have been provisioned with:
+The threat model and the mitigations listed applies to unlocked devices too as long as they have been provisioned with:

 - the bitstream from the official release,